Pi-Guy53/Pi-Guy53/README.md

 I enjoy coding, World building, Dnd, and Warhammer 40k (both painting and playing).
 In between my school projects I have a number of side projects, including an FPS, Horror game, and a space combat simulator.
 As I get time I try to continue these, though when school is in session my chances to do so are much lower :pensive:

-I when I remeber I like to try to post my games/demos onto my [Itch account](https://i-need-a-usrn.itch.io).
+I when I remember I like to try to post my games/demos onto my [Itch account](https://i-need-a-usrn.itch.io).
 So far everything on my Itch is free, and playable in browser.
 However due to server constraints, I may have to start posting Windows/Mac specific builds rather than Browser Playables.

 Naturally once I manage to make a full game that I am happy with, I hope to start to make a profit off of it.